 - Mrs Langevine the Special Educational Needs and Disabilities Co-ordinator (SENDCo) who will support parents and staff in accessing the correct support and interventions for children with special education, emotional, physical and/or medical needs.

-- Miss Sheridan the School Social Worker and the Family Case Worker, Mrs Kirsopp, who can support families in accessing other means of support.
+- Mrs Kirsopp the School Social Worker and the Family Case Worker, Mrs Mcauliffe, who can support families in accessing other means of support.

 - Mr Wilson the Attendance Officer, who will work with families where attendance needs supporting.